Youssef-khalouk/Database-App/README.md

    * use Anaconda to install tkfontawesome
    * try install pywin32 then install lxml then try installing tkfontawesome using python 3.9

+when tkfontawesome works go to svgs.py file in tkfontawesome folder and copy the icons that is in svgs_icons.txt to svgs.py.

 # Images
 ![Image](https://github.com/user-attachments/assets/437f0203-0274-46c4-8ea8-6a41303c4508)
 ![Image](https://github.com/user-attachments/assets/e71ca82b-e9c2-4562-8729-8fdc4287c8c5)